RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/06_command_events.rst

 Command Events
 ==============

-When a user clicks on certain types of widgets, like a button, you want a specific action to be performed.
+When a user clicks on certain types of widgets, like a button, you typically want a specific action to be performed.
-This is accomplished by setting the ``command`` attribute of a widget to a specific "event handler" function.
+This is accomplished by setting the ``command`` attribute of a widget to a specific ``event handler`` function.
 This can be any function that receives no arguments as parameters.
-You can set the "event handler" function using a named parameter when you create the widget, or set the widget's ``command`` attribute using a dictionary lookup.
+You can set the ``event handler`` function using a "named parameter" when you create the widget, or set the widget's ``command`` attribute using a dictionary lookup.
 For example:

 .. code-block:: python